ataricoder/designcode-react-native/README.md

 Could not integrate WebView, it is no longer in the React-Native core package.
 Whole session of HTML and Markdown.
 Uninstalled.

 Could not integrate Showdown.
 Still installed.

+## Could Not

+- [ ] No {course.image} on Android.
+Data is loaded from Contentful, but image is not appearing.
+HomeScreen.js, Card.js, SectionScreen.js.
+- [ ] No markdown on iOS.
+The library react-native-showdown might be the causant for the issue.
+HomeScreen.js, SectionScreen.js.
+- [x] Ionicons is built into React Native core library, so there is no need to import it.
+Syntax is a little different from what the course says.